Travel Bug

-A Travel Bug is a registered trademark of Groundspeak, Inc. used to describe a dog tag used in Geocaching.
-It is moved from cache to cache, with a unique tracking number allowing its movements to be tracked through their geocaching website.
-Some tags are fastened to an object, known as a hitchhiker, before they are released into a cache.
-Travel bugs have also been used as advertising to promote Jeep or to increase diabetes awareness.
-A free service known as Geokrety is also available but this is not affliated to Groundspeak.
+A Travel Bug is a dog tag used in Geocaching.
+Produced by Groundspeak, the bugs can be moved from cache to cache, with unique tracking numbers allowing their movements to be tracked through the company's geocaching website.
+Some tags are fastened to an object, known as a "hitchhiker", before they are released into a cache.
+Travel bugs have been used as advertising to promote Jeep or to increase diabetes awareness.
+A free service known as Geokrety is also available but this is not affiliated to Groundspeak.

 Description

 A travel bug is an item which is trackable which looks similar to a dog tag.
 The tag is stamped with a tracking number and the Geocaching.com website address.
 A travel bug can be attached to another item by use of the chain on the travel bug if required, examples of such items include teddy bears, toy cars, or golf balls.
 These attached items are called "hitchhikers".
 During the registration of the bug on the website, the owner may create an assign a name and also create a purpose or mission for the bug.
 These missions can be as simply as "to travel as far as possible" or to travel to a specific cache, location or a certain type of location.
 On Geocaching.com, each travel bug has an individual page which tracks its movement and calculates the distance travelled.

 Travel bugs move from cache to cache by Geocachers picking up the bug and physically moving them.
 There is no obligation to pick up a bug from a cache as Geocachers can simply "discover" the bug on the website.
 This is where the cacher finds the travel bug and logs it as remaining in the cache it is already in and does not move it on.
 Travel bugs have been promoted for their use in education, and also in Scouting.

 They can also be used in travel bug racing, where a group of geocachers will release bugs on the same day with the objective to either travel the longest distance or to score points by achieving specific objectives.

 Similar to a travel bug, a geocoin is a coin printed with a tracking number, to allow its movement to be logged online.
 Unlike geocoins, which for the most part have separate icons to reflect the different styles and series of coin, travel bugs are normally represented by a generic travel bug icon (though the attached items can vary, the travel bug dog tags are all nearly identical in appearance).
 A different travel bug icon is available should someone have a travel bug tattoo with a trackable number.